 - Fruits and nuts that are sourced through Fairtrade

-Nutritionally nothing beats cow’s milk (although soy does comes close).
+Nutritionally, nothing beats cow’s milk (although soy does come close).
 However, when it comes to environmental factors, it’s widely agreed that most milk alternatives are better for the planet than dairy.